-To effectuate its mission, the Staff conducts audits, reviews filings, investigates public utilities, advises the Public Service Commission and advocates positions as a party in cases before the Commission.
-The Staff intervenes where necessary as a party in cases before the Commission.
-The Staff intervenes where necessary to protect the state's interest as to matters under the jurisdiction of the Federal Energy Regulatory Commission, Securities and Exchange Commission, Federal Communications Commission and other federal or state agencies.
+The Staff conducts audits, reviews filings, investigates public utilities, advises the Public Service Commission and when necessary, intervenes as a party to advocate positions in cases before the Commission.
+The Staff intervenes in Federal litigation where necessary to protect the state's interest as to matters under the jurisdiction of the Federal Energy Regulatory Commission, Securities and Exchange Commission, Federal Communications Commission, and other federal or state agencies.